Nancie Payne, President

 Suzanne Fornaro serves as Chair, Communications and Technology Committee; Co-Editor, THE LD SOURCE; and was President of LDA from 2004-2006.
 She has served on the Board, Executive Committee, and/or chaired committees for LDA since 1990 and also served on boards and as president of the Alabama state and Mobile County affiliates.
 Fornaro is the parent of an adult child with learning disabilities.
 Fornaro is Accredited in Public Relations (APR) by the Universal Accreditation Board and retired as Director of Public Relations with a national engineering firm.
 She has 30+ years of experience in communications and public relations and expertise in public relations planning, external and internal communications, community and media relations.
 She has served on the board of directors for Public Relations Council of Alabama-PRCA (President), Southern Public Relations Federation-SPRF (VP and Secretary), and Mobile Public Relations Council (President).
 Fornaro has received 14 awards from public relations organizations for creation and execution of projects ranging from brochure development to strategic communications planning.
 She was recognized with the Practitioner of the Year Award, Professional Achievement Award, and Lifetime Achievement Award from PRCA and SPRF.
 Fornaro holds a Bachelor’s Degree in Journalism (Advertising and Public Relations) from the University of Georgia, and an M.S. in Communications (Mental Health Information) from Syracuse University.

 Vicki Goshon is a leader in the state of Iowa in the field of Learning Disabilities.
-She is a Past President of LDA of Iowa and also currently serves on its Board of Directors.
-Vicki has taught students with Learning Disabilities for 32 years.
-In addition to her work with LDA, she serves on the Iowa Department of Education’s Special Education Advisory Panel.
+She is a Past and now current President of LDA of Iowa.
+Vicki has taught students with Learning Disabilities for 33 years.
+In addition to her work with LDA, she has served on the Iowa Department of Education’s Special Education Advisory Panel.
 Throughout her career in special education, Vicki has written several successful grants in order to obtain funding for materials and educational services for her students.
 An exciting outcome of one of these grants is a literacy project taking place in Iowa Correctional Institutions.
-She also operates a private tutoring service, Educational Services, Inc., in order to provide affordable academic support to students over the summer.
+She also operates a private tutoring service in order to provide affordable academic support to students.
 She holds a Master’s Degree in Education and an Administrator of Special Education degree.
+Honors and awards include: 2012 Helping Hands Award – Iowa LDA, 2008 Sam Kirk Award – National LDA- 2009 and 2002 President’s Award – Iowa LDA.
+Vicki considers it an honor and privilege to lead students with learning disabilities to acknowledge their strengths and become successful adults with meaningful careers.

 Candace Joles is a leader in LDA’s Indiana state chapter and serves on its Board of Directors and Executive Committee as Secretary, as well as on the Conference Committee.
 Her experience includes working with fee-based intensive programs (BUILD Director at University of Indianapolis and STEP faculty at Vincennes University) in Indiana for students with learning disabilities and ADHD.
 Currently, Joles is the Director of COPE Student Support Services which provides intensive services for students with learning disabilities, ADHD, and those at-risk at Vincennes University.
 She holds a Masters in Educational Leadership and Supervision and an Ed.D. in Special Education from Ball State University with transitioning to post-secondary education and special education law main areas of focus.
 Presently, she serves on the national Adult Topics, Advocacy, Marketing and Advertising, and Conference Committees.
 Joles’ husband has a learning disability and ADHD which provides an additional insight to individuals with learning disabilities.